borissedov/GGJ2026/README.md

 ## Components

 ### Host Display (Web)
-- Shows QR code for joining
+- Shows QR code for joining with game logo
+- 6-second countdown before game starts
+- Circular arc timer for each order
-- Displays current order and requirements
+- Displays current order with particle effects on hits
-- Shows real-time progress (fruit counts)
+- Real-time progress with emoji highlights
-- Displays god's mood with video background
+- Dynamic mood video backgrounds with transitions
-- Shows final results
+- Results screen with team stars, per-player stats, and restart button

 ### iOS AR Controller
-- Scans QR code to join
+- Scans QR code to join with player name
+- How To Play guide on welcome screen
+- Share host URL for easy TV/projector setup
+- Randomized fruit panel for each order
+- Sound effects for touch, throw, hit, and miss
+- Screen frame overlay with decorative border
 - Shows current order overlay in AR
 - Throw fruits by swiping
-- See fruits in augmented reality
+- Restart option when game ends

 ### Backend Server
 - Validates all actions